philou/philou.github.com/_posts/2020-01-31-the-story-about-how-we-do-agile-technical-coaching.markdown

 The situation, especially turnover, pushed the team into trying something new.
 The final jelling unlocked all the rest.

-How much is my coaching responsible for these changes?
+To which extend did my coaching contribute to these changes?
 Most of these results come from the team's work.
 To know better, I had a chat with the team members.
 Here is what they say:

 *   Seemingly simplistic katas made them understand [the value of baby steps]({{site.url}}/incremental-software-development-strategies-for-large-scale-refactoring-number-2-baby-steps/).
 They discovered that it unlocks better design and smoother deliveries
 *   Mentioning WIP reduction made them envision 'another way' when the experts left